 Although society has made significant strides in the movement for equality over the past decade, there is still a stigma attached to men regarding beauty and wellness treatments.
 For example, hair salons and barbershops are popular with most men, while cosmetology salons and spas are the opposite.
 It is time to break the stereotype that salons and spas are exclusively reserved for women.
 In our article, we want to show you how to engage your clientele and appeal to both men and women.

-Three essential steps to attract and retain new guests:
+Three essential steps to attract and retain new guests: encourage reviews and referrals, develop a social media strategy and offer online appointments.

 The wall colours are a mood enhancer.
 Warm colours, such as red and yellow, create a cosy atmosphere, visually reducing space.
 On the other hand, cool colours like blue and grey add a sense of spaciousness and freshness.
 The room's layout and the presence of natural light also influence the colour perception of the space.